kencochrane/docker-guidebook/docker-guidebook.rst

 Pulling
 -------
 When you found an image that you want to pull down and try out, you would use the ``docker pull`` command.
-It will then connect to the Docker Index find the repository that you want, and it will let the Docker client know where in the Docker Registry it can download it.
+It will then connect to the Docker Index and find the repository that you want, thus it will let the Docker client know where in the Docker Registry it can download it.
 ::

     $ docker pull jbarbier/memcached